Ptastic/Ptastic/README.md

-- 👋 Hi, I’m @Ptastic(Paul)
+- 👋 Hi, I’m @Ptastic (Paul)
-- 👀 I’m interested in Coding(kinda), History, Philosphy, Books, Gaming and alot more
+- 👀 I’m interested in Coding(kinda), History, Philosphy, Books, Exercising, Gaming and alot more
-- 🌱 I’m currently learning alot(focus on python right now)
+- 🌱 I’m currently learning ALOT (focus on python right now and other BI tools)
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me [...](https://www.linkedin.com/in/paul-sandeg%C3%A5rd-3110952b8/)
+- 📫 How to reach me write to me on linkedin [...](https://www.linkedin.com/in/paul-sandeg%C3%A5rd-3110952b8/)
 - 😄 Pronouns: He
 - ⚡ Fun fact: Did you know octopuses have three hearts?